sdd/kiddo/README.md

 It was noted by [@ezrasingh](https://github.com/sdd/kiddo/issues/168#issuecomment-2335183999) that specifying `max_qty` as zero in version 4.2.1 alongside `sorted = false` resulted in a panic.
 Since requesting a `max_qty` of zero makes no sense, and to avoid adding a run-time check, the type of `max_qty` has been changed to `NonZero<usize>` to make this a compile-time check instead.

+### `ImmutableKdTree` + `rkyv`

+The v5 `ImmutableKdTree` uses an Aligned Vec internally for storing stem nodes.
+It is not possible to zero-copy deserialize into an Aligned Vec with `rkyv` as there is no guarantee that the stem vec in the underlying buffer respects the alignment.
+As such, unfortunately this means that `ImmutableKdTree` itself can't be fully zero-copy serialized / deserialized, but there are some related types that are provided that allow zero-copy deserialization to be performed for all other parts of the tree except for the stems, which themselves get copied into an aligned array from the buffer.
+In practice this is still very fast as the stems are only a very small part of the overall tree.

+See `immutable-rkyv-serialize` and `immutable-rkyv-deserialize` in the examples for how to do this.

 ## v3.x